gucci-ninja/Soft-Eng-Lecture-Notes/5A/2B03/README.md

   - why does javelin thrower run with javelin
   - javelin speed is run speed + throw speed
   - javelin is faster relative to ground

+## Lecture 11

+- Javelin throwers run before they throw
+  - javelin will be faster as its total speed is running speed + throwing speed

+### Special Relativity

+- 1905
+  - Einstein published special theory of relativity
+  - believed that light is same speed for every frame of reference
+- example
+  - two people
+    - one is on earth
+    - one is moving 1 000 000 m/s relative to first person
+  - they see light moving towards them
+    - what is the speed of the light
+    - both are the **same**
+- example
+  - two rocket ships
+    - both moving 1 000 000 m/s
+    - one throws a teddy bear 250m/s
+      - teddy bear is moving 1 000 250 m/s relative to stationary observer
+    - one flashes light
+      - light is moving at speed of light (no changes)
+- nothing can move faster than speed of light
+  - objects moving at the speed of light must have 0 mass
+- every frame of reference measures speed of light as c
+- nothing can move faster than speed of light
+- anything with mass moves slower than c
+- only massless objects can move at speed of light

+#### Relativity of Simultaneity

+- events which are simultaneous in one frame may not be in another
+- each observer of the event is correct with their interpretation of the event
+  - each observer is in their own frame of reference

+#### Consequences of Special Relativity

+- 2 observers moving .99c relative to each other
+  - their ideas of time and distance will be muddled.
+- Time
+  - time taken for light to travel to mirror and back from source
+  - d = v * t
+  - t = d/c = 2*x/c
+    x = distance to mirror from source
+  - if observer was moving relative to light
+    - distance(d) travel will be farther
+    - time taken(t) will be larger
+  - moving clocks run slowly